zustack/image-gallery/README.md

-# Image Gallery with Zustack
+# Video Gallery with Zustack

 This is a practical example of how to integrate the **Zustack API** into a full-stack application using **Go** and **React**.